exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 T8 is the weakest theory in endgame and has the most active strategy of any theory (T8PlaySolarSwap) T8 also has the largest number of strategies (20+ total), but only those I have seen recommended by the sim are shown here. <br />
-Older theory simulators may return the attractor as part of the strategy name (Example, T8R instead of T8).
+Older theory simulators may return the attractor as part of the strategy name (Example: T8R instead of T8).
 As always, we recommend using [XLII's sim](https://theory-simulator.tredec.repl.co/).
 We have since decided to remove the attractor letter from strategy names.

 - [T8<span style="color:#41AD21">PlaySolarSwap</span>](https://spqcey-additions--exponential-idle-guides.netlify.app/guides/theory-strategies/#t8playsolarswap)&nbsp; — &nbsp;**VERY** Active